Indonesia Investment Authority: History

-The Indonesia Investment Authority (INA) is the sovereign wealth fund of Indonesia.
-The INA was founded by the Indonesian Government in 2021 to strengthen the country's economy by diversifying into new asset classes.
-INA was launched in February, 2021, with a target of managing $24.5 billion of assets.
+The INA was launched in February 2021 as part of the Job Creation Law and is intended to attract investments, create jobs and to boost economic growth as well as to strengthen the country's economy by diversifying into new asset classes.
+It has a target of managing $24.5 billion of assets.
 Unlike sovereign wealth funds of other countries which manage excess oil revenues or foreign exchange reserves, the INA seeks foreign funds as co-investors to finance the country's economic development.